jonmallen313/quantumpy/README.md

 A minimal Python quantum simulator with verified teleportation and multi-qubit support.

-No external frameworks, no magic — just clean linear algebra and gates applied directly to statevectors.
+No external frameworks. just clean linear algebra and gates applied directly to statevectors.

 ---